microsoft/WebTemplateStudio/docs/generated-apps/project-types/react-native-readme.md

-# Web Template Studio - React Native - Project types
+# Web Template Studio - Project types for React Native

 The following project types are supported: